t0gre/react-datepicker/packages/hooks/README.md

 ## `useMonth`

-The `useMonth` returns all days of the month, weekdays labels and month label.
+The `useMonth` returns all days of the month, weekday labels and month label.

 ### `useMonthProps`